EPCCed/eidf-docs/docs/services/s3/getting-started.md

 ![EIDF Portal S3 Access Keys](../../images/access/portal-s3-keys.png){: class="border-img"}

+You will **only** see those access keys, and associated S3 accounts, which your project lead has granted you permission to view.

+If you are a project lead, then you will see **all** the access keys, for **all** S3 accounts, for your project.

 !!!
-Note "S3 access keys and permissions"

-    You will only see those access keys, and associated S3 accounts, which your project lead has granted you permission to view.

-    If you are a project lead, then you will see all the access keys, for all S3 accounts, for your project.

-!!!
-Note "S3 Service region"
+Info "S3 Service region"

     In the following, there are references to a region, `us-east-1`.
 This is a default, it does **not** mean that the EIDF S3 Service is hosted in the US, it is not!

     There is no need to specify an S3 service region when listing buckets, files or downloading files.
 An S3 service region only needs to be specified when creating buckets or uploading files.

 !!!
-Note "Using public project buckets within other projects and public buckets in the EIDF Data Publishing Service"
+Info "Using public project buckets within other projects and public buckets in the EIDF Data Publishing Service"

     Public project buckets and public buckets in the [EIDF Data Publishing Service](../datapublishing/service.md), and their files, can be read anonymously i.e., they do not require credentials such as an access key to be provided.
 You only need to know the project ID (of form 'eidfNNN' and bucket name).